Introduction

 - Use Soft Tools:

-- Use a plastic scraper or putty knife to remove the stripper and lift the stain gently.
+- Utilize a plastic scraper or putty knife to gently lift the stripper and stain.

-- Be careful not to gouge or scratch the wood.
+- Be cautious to avoid gouging or scratching the wood.

 - Wipe Down: